spghtti/Doer/README.md

 ## About this project

+A simple to-do list app.
-This is a solution to the Odin's Project's to-do list [assignment](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/todo-list).
-This assignment is part of its full-stack JavaScript course.
+This is a solution to the Odin's Project's to-do list [assignment](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/todo-list) (part of its full-stack JavaScript course).

 ## Live project demo

 :point_right: https://spghtti.github.io/doer/ :point_left:

 ## Built With